Codecademy/docs/content/swift/concepts/sets/terms/remove.md

 ---
 Title: '.remove()'
-Description: 'Removes an element at a specified index.'
+Description: 'Removes and returns a specified element from a set.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'